argilla-io/argilla/docs/_source/guides/practical_guides/update_dataset.md

-# Update a Feedback Dataset
+# 💫 Update a dataset

 Oftentimes datasets that we have created previously need modifications or updates.
 In this section, we will explore some of the most common workflows to change an existing `FeedbackDataset` in Argilla.